 If you have a useful GitHub Workflow created that your organization could use again in the future, you also can create a template from this already-created file.

-The majority of users will have a limitation of using Workflow templates to create actions within public repositories.
+The majority of users will have a limitation in using Workflow templates to create actions within public repositories.
 Those who subscribe to the Enterprise tier of GitHub may be able to use their Workflow templates to create actions in either public or private repositories.

 To use a GitHub Workflow template, open the main page of your repository.
 Click Actions along the top of the page.
 Search through the list of templates to find the one you would like to use and click on it.
 Then click on Set Up This Workflow.
 (You may need to click New Workflow to see the list of templates.)